Photo by Tom McKay, licensed under CC BY-SA 4.0.

 Motorsport was returning, and the UK needed a place to host races, the old Donington Park started to fade, and Brooklands had been left in ruins.
 Silverstone, with its wide-open layout and three runways forming a triangle, seemed like a perfect canvas.

-What they did after 1948 was something special, a group of people who were enthusiasts transformed the place to a track, using little more barrels, string and corner markers, the track now we call the Original Silverstone, was born back in the 1948.
+What they did after 1948 was something special, a group of people who were enthusiasts transformed the place to a track, using little more barrels, string and corner markers, the track now we call the Original Track, was born back in the 1948.

 That first layout was unlike anything before or since.